amcaar/ec4docker/README.md

 - Self-managed elasticity by using [CLUES](https://github.com/grycap/clues).
 - Shared filesystem from frontend to working nodes by using NFS

-EC4Docker may seem a bit useless because it is currently deployed on a single cluster, but consider its integration with [Docker Swarm](https://www.docker.com/products/docker-swarm) and you'll have an Elastic Cluster that is deployed over a multi-node infrastructure.
+This branch of EC4Docker is integrated with [Docker Swarm](https://www.docker.com/products/docker-swarm) so you can have an Elastic Cluster that is deployed over a multi-node infrastructure.
+For that, it is necessary to deploy the Docker Swarm manager together with a service discovey like Consul or Zookeeper inside the machine that will act as the cluster front-end, and also Docker Swarm daemons in the working nodes.

 ## How to use it
 1. Create your front-end and working node docker images.